Ukonhattu/tmc.vim/README.md

 # TMC-Vim

 THIS IS A WIP VERSION.
 However, it is minimally usable.
 You can login, select org, select course, download exercises, run tests andsubmit exercises.
 Readme might be a bit behind, so message me / open issue if you have problems.

+Tested only with neovim so far.
+I will test it with vim too at some point and intend to keep it compatible with both.
+--

-`vim‑tmc` is a simple Vim plugin that integrates the [tmc‑langs‑cli](https://github.com/rage/tmc-langs-rust/tree/main/crates/tmc-langs-cli) into Vim.
+`tmc.vim` is a simple Vim plugin that integrates the [tmc‑langs‑cli](https://github.com/rage/tmc-langs-rust/tree/main/crates/tmc-langs-cli) into Vim.
 It allows you to log in to the Test‑My‑Code service, list courses and exercises, download exercise templates and submit completed exercises – all without leaving the